- How to Competitor Monitor

 - Image Recognition Scans: VisualIQ analyzes rivals’ product images to suggest upgrades (e.g., “Add a size comparison chart—Competitor X’s customers complain about fit”).

 - Review Hijacking: Use ReviewBolt to auto-respond to negative reviews on competitors’ pages with your product link.
-This may not be the ideal way to steal traffic but can be effective if you notice certain competitor products consistently getting bad reviews.
+This may not be the ideal way to steal traffic, but it can be effective if you notice certain competitor products consistently getting bad reviews.
 Diverting them to your product page can give them a better solution to their problems.

 Case Study – The Vitamin Brand That Poisoned Its Rival